collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 - the study provides a meaningful contrast for evaluating differential expression
 - reads are paired end.

 We've identified a study archived in the Gene Expression Omnibus (Geo Accession:GSE75935) that provides RNA Seq and DNA Seq data from human tissue samples collected from ovarian cancer patients.
+The data includess three cancer patients, three tumor samples per patient from different sites, two normal tissue samples from two different patients, four cell lines.

 ## Installation